amrmosleh/Bookmark/README.md

 <!-- The steps to problem solve software development challenges are: -->
 <!-- Define the problem -->
-1- There is a need to create an app that will allow us to bookmark a webage, save it and acces it anytime.
+1- We need to create an app that will allow us to bookmark websites, i.e. save, edit, delete it.

 <!-- Come up with solutions -->